pyrater/LLM-AI-BOT/README.md

 #LLM-AI-BOT

-Project Name is an open-source project that aims to provide a solution for LLM (Language Model) processing.
+This is an open-source project that aims to provide a solution for LLM (Language Model) processing.
 It utilizes HTML, JavaScript as a front-end, and a PHP backend to make API calls using Oobabooga API.

 ## Motivation